 Our School History

 In our increasingly competitive world, university education gives students a wider choice and better career prospects.
 St. Joseph’s School prepare students for university and a future of continuous learning.
-Through the St. Joseph’s School Educational System, students develop a solid foundation of knowledge.
-They are motivated to strive for academic and personal excellence, and thereby become better geared to meet the challenges of a changing world.
+Through the St. Joseph’s School Educational System, students develop a solid foundation of knowledge and are motivated to strive for academic and personal excellence, and thereby become better geared to meet the challenges of a changing world.

 The School Building is situated in a campus area of 400 x 400 sq.mt.
-The main building consists of 49 class rooms, 4 well equipped Laboratories, optional rooms, and a well equipped Library.
+The main building consists of 49 class rooms, 3 well equipped Science Laboratories, optional rooms, and the Primary school Library.

 The aim of the school is to promote a cosmopolitan atmosphere, to train children of all denominations, providing for them a liberal education.